KakaFlow/vcf_sam_manupulation_assn/README.md

 - Header that contains sequence dictionary, read group definitions among others.
 - Records containing the structured read information one line per record

+The lines in the header section start with character ‘@’, and lines in the alignment section do not.

+> Creating bam file from sam file for use in downstrean questions.
+> `samtools view -bS files/sample.sam > files/sample.bam`
+> Sorting the created bam file
+> `samtools sort files/sample.bam > files/sample_sorted.bam`
+> Indexing the sorted bam file
+> `samtools index files/sample_sorted.bam`
+> The bam file and other respective files are saved in the files folder.

 ## 2. What does the header section of the file contain
 Command used: